-The installation talks about ecological problems in the ocean, in two different locations in Australia.
-The installation consists of ‘Urchin Corals’, 3d-printed from the shells of the purple sea urchin (Heliocidaris erythrogramma) and the Black sea urchin (Centrostephanus rodgersii) blended with biopolymers.
-The installation also includes an underwater film by Tom Park.
+The ‘Urchin Corals’ installation brings to the surface two ecological problems in the ocean – in Port Phillip Bay in Victoria and the Great Barrier Reef in Queensland.
+The installation consists of 3d printed corals from the shells of the Purple sea urchin (Heliocidaris erythrogramma) and the Black sea urchin (Centrostephanus rodgersii) blended with biopolymers.
+The corals are accompanied by two underwater films made in collaboration with Tom Park, underwater photographer and film maker.

-In Port Phillip Bay and in many other places in the world, due to anthropogenic reasons, sea urchins are exploding in numbers.
+In Port Phillip Bay in Victoria and many other places in the world, due to anthropogenic reasons including climate change, sea urchins are exploding in numbers.
 They eat their way through the seaweed habitats until only an underwater desert remains.
-In many parts of PPB this has already happened.
+In many parts of the Port Phillip Bay this has already happened.
+At the Great Barrier Reef a more known disaster in unfolding.
+The increasingly frequent high temperatures are leading to coral bleaching and eventually to the death of corals.

 Urchin Corals 2020